mfreema5/Thesis/Spring-2015/restructure/snapshots/revision-30-Apr-15.md

 It is, however, unclear if this result is an indication of the importance of including work on theory to produce high-quality research, or simply evidence that a weighted PageRank methodology is effective at maintaining previous perceptions of the relative values of theoretical and applied research.

-### Journal-level metrics are poor surrogates for research evaluation
+## Journal-level metrics are poor surrogates for research evaluation

 The variety of variants to the Journal Impact Factor might at first seem to be an indication that there is a lot of competition to win the favor of librarians.
 Because, of course, journal-level impact metrics like the Journal Impact Factor were born of the desire to rank the importance of journals so that librarians will know which ones to have in their libraries.

-And while modern journal-impact bibliometrics may be only distantly related to the original work by Gross and Gross (1927), they have the same focus: ranking the journals themselves.
+And while modern journal-impact bibliometrics may be distantly related to the original work by Gross and Gross (1927), they have the same focus: ranking the journals themselves.
 The leap seems to be huge, from journal rankings to judgements of the quality of a individual articles in the journals, but in practice, it's often unnoticed.
 For example, in the introduction to an article describing yet another variant on the Journal Impact Factor, the authors write:

 >“The citedness of a scientific agent has for decades been regarded as an indicator of its scientific impact, and used to position it relative to other agents in the web of scholarly communications.
 In particular, various metrics based on citation counts have been developed to evaluate the impact of scholarly journals….”
 (González-Pereira *et al.* 2010)

 In other words, since the number of citations received by a researcher, or research group, can be a useful indicator of the quality of their research, it is useful to count the number of citations received by the ~~researchers~~ journals in which the researchers publish.
-The logic of which seems to be reversed: instead of extrapolating that good articles make the journals they are in better, we extrapolate that good journals somehow make the articles that are in them better.
+The logic seems to be reversed: instead of extrapolating that good articles make the journals they are in better, we extrapolate that good journals somehow make the articles that are in them better.

 As Adler *et al.* put it:

 >“…Instead of relying on the actual count of citations to compare individual papers, people frequently substitute the impact factor of the journals in which the papers appear.
 They believe that higher impact factors must mean higher citation counts.
-But this is often *not* the case!
+But this is often not the case!
 This is a pervasive misuse of statistics that needs to be challenged whenever and wherever it occurs.”
 (Adler *et al.* 2009)

-Yet, it's hard to explain the variety of bibliometrics available to assess the impact of journals, and the nature of some of the refinements that differentiate them [[EXAMPLES?]], without assuming that the metrics are being used for something more generally desirable than the ranking of the journals themselves.
+Yet, it's hard to explain the variety of bibliometrics available to assess the impact of journals, and the nature of some of the refinements that differentiate them, without assuming that the metrics are being used for something more generally desirable than the ranking of the journals themselves.

-At the same time, however, it is this “pervasive misuse” of journal-level metrics that has helped lead to the development of article-level metrics.
-(See below.)
+The problems inherent in using journal-level metrics as an indicator of article quality can be avoided by counting the citations of the article themselves.
+This leads us to the other class of bibliometrics used to evaluate the quality of research, article-level metrics, which are discussed in the next section.

-### Article-level metrics
+## Article-level metrics

 An obvious way to overcome the logical and practical problems of using journal-level metrics to evaluate the quality of the articles, is to base evaluations on the articles themselves.
 Various article-level metrics are available to do this.

-#### *h*-Index
+### *h*-Index

 >“Here, I would like to propose a single number, the ‘*h* index,’ as a particularly simple and useful way to characterize the scientific output of a researcher.”
 (Hirsch 2005)

 The “*h*-index” is indeed a simple metric.
 To find the *h*-index of a researcher, take all the articles that the researcher has published, and sort them in ascending order of how many citations each has received.
 Then start counting the articles, starting with the one with the least number of citations; when you come to an article which has a number of citations equal to the count of articles so far, that article/citation count is the *h*-index for the researcher.
-For example, a researcher who has an *h*-index of 6 has six published articles with at least six citations each.
+For example, a researcher who has an *h*-index of 6 has published six articles with at least six citations each.

-The *h*-index is popular enough to have prompt the creation of various refinements to the basic method, e.g., the g-index (Egghe 2013) and the <i>h</i><sup>m</sup>-index (Schreiber 2008).
-And of the three citation metrics displayed on a Google Scholar user's citations page<sup>[&dagger;](#footnote)</sup>, one is the *h*-index, and another is a variant of the *h*-index, the i10-index (Connor 2011).
-(The third is simply a count of total citations.)
+The *h*-index is popular enough to have prompted the creation of various refinements to the basic method, e.g., the g-index (Egghe 2013) and the <i>h</i><sup>m</sup>-index (Schreiber 2008), and to define two of the three citation metrics displayed on Google Scholar's user-citations page.
+Those three metrics are: the user's  *h*-index, the i10-index, a variant of the *h*-index (Connor 2011), and finally a count of total citations.

 Yet, the usefulness of the *h*-index is unclear.
 In the original proposal, the index was offered as a quantitative metric to be used “for evaluation and comparison purposes” (Hirsch 2005).
 To demonstrate this use the author reported the *h*-index value for a collection of example researchers, including Nobel-prie winners.
 But, as Adler *et al.* explain: